hai-vr/lightbox-viewer/index.md

 Lightbox Viewer is shipped with some default lightboxes that you can test your content with.

-These lightboxes is contained in a scene called `Lightbox.unity`.

-You can select a different lightbox scene.
+These lightboxes are contained in a scene called `Lightbox.unity`.
+You can select a different lightbox scene by creating one, or importing one created by someone else.

 ## How it works